mwmaleks/node-openssl-p12/README.md

 ### Synopsis

-If your application require the client's authentication by SSL ceritficate this would be great if the server generate and sign clint's certificates automatically and then send it to back client. node-openssl-p12 allows you to implement this in two ways.
+If your application requires the client's authentication by SSL ceritficate this would be great if the server generate and sign clint's certificates automatically and then send it back to client. node-openssl-p12 allows you to implement this in two ways.

 ### Description